Saferworld aims to contribute to sustainable change and lasting peace in five key ways.

 Our core strength is that we work internationally, nationally and locally – bringing together the different actors at these levels to build positive, co-operative relationships.

-We believe that efforts to prevent violent conflict should be informed by, and responsive to, local needs and realities.
+At the heart of the plan is Saferworld’s underlying core belief that people should be at the centre of peace and security responses.
 We use evidence and experience from our in-country programmes to make recommendations to international policy makers which lead to real changes on the ground.